ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 **Large, structural changes to a design’s underlying semantics disrupts the mental model and muscle memory** of how many people who use screen readers operate an experience.
 It’s an act that I’m always nervous about undertaking.

-The calculated bet here is that the prominence of these components on these high-traffic areas means that understanding how to operate them becomes easier over time.
-I’ve also hedged that bet by including alternate ways of navigating the interactive list, including [using headings](https://webaim.org/projects/screenreadersurvey9/#finding) for each Commit and Issue title.
+The calculated bet here is that the prominence of the components on these high-traffic areas means that understanding how to operate them becomes easier over time.
+I’ve also hedged that bet by including alternate ways of navigating the interactive list, including [baking headings into](https://webaim.org/projects/screenreadersurvey9/#finding) each Commit and Issue title.

 <figure
   role="figure"